 A fourth-generation Zag, Professor Brajcich joined the faculty in spring 2012.
-He has been recognized by students twice as the MAcc Outstanding Faculty of the Year and was named by the financial literacy and education website nerdscholar.com as one of the “2015 Top 40 Under 40 - Professors Who Inspire.”
-Prior to joining academia, he worked in the International Tax Services Group at Deloitte Tax LLP and served in the Peace Corps.
-His research is focused on international tax.
-He teaches continuing education throughout the country for the AICPA, state CPA societies, the Washington State Bar Association, and accounting firms.
+He has been recognized thrice by students as the MAcc/MSTax Outstanding Faculty of the Year and was named by the financial literacy and education website nerdscholar.com as one of the “2015 Top 40 Under 40 - Professors Who Inspire.”
+Andrew previously worked in the International Tax Services group at Deloitte Tax LLP.
+His research is focused on international, individual, and S corporation tax and his work has been published in The Tax Adviser, The CPA Journal, and The ATA Journal of Legal Tax Research.
+He also teaches continuing professional education throughout the country and currently serves on the Board of Directors for the Washington Society of CPAs.

 Weber, Gary J. and Andrew M. Brajcich.
 2017.
 “Foreign Partners in a Partnership: When to Withhold and How Much.”
 TaxPro Journal, 21(1): 42-46.